 How do I add multiple authors to my paper proposal?

-Add co-authors/presenters to your proposal by entering their email addresses in the fields provided in the proposal submission form.
+Add co-authors/presenters to your proposal by entering their email addresses in the fields provided in the proposal submission form, which you can access from the profile page of the lead author/proposer.
 If you have more than four co-authors please complete the four fields available for co-authors in the form, and hit save/update.
 You will then be able to add additional co-authors.

 In order for your co-author to show in the program s/he needs to create an MW profile at https://www.museumsandtheweb.com/profile/ using the same email address you used to add them to your proposal.